 The fascinatingly complex collages of Lance Letscher absorb your attention from every angle.
 As they draw you forward demanding your closest inspection of every minute detail, you realize that you need to step back to experience entirely new perspectives and reveal different insights.

 As an aside, there is a documentary out, available on Amazon Prime, entitled “The Secret Life of Lance Letscher”.
 You have to see this.
 No. I mean it, you absolutely have to see this!
 The work that Lance performs as an artist is incredible.
 His painstaking efforts to collect, sort, catalogue, and then dissect vintage graphics and photographs, and transforming them to art, is mind-blowing.
 Don’t even get me started on his collection of vintage metals.
 His dedication to his craft is extraordinary.
-I can’t say enough about this documentary and implore everyone to please, please, please view it. (you can thank me later).
+I can’t say enough about this documentary and implore everyone view it. (you can thank me later).